 The ApowerREC screen recording extension for Google Chrome lets you capture desktop, browser, webcam, as well as system sound, microphone, or both at the same time.
 You can use it to make an educational video, show your gameplay, record a meeting, save live stream, or just about anything else.
 Premium features include no watermark on videos, unlimited screen recording time and more.

 ApowerREC doesn’t overwhelm you with complex features if you’re a general user, but instead, offers you easy-to-use controls that are effective and intuitive at the same time.
 It comes from ApowerSoft, a developer known for its eponymous screen recording software for Windows.

 Frequently Asked Questions

 You can use any of the aforementioned extensions to record video from websites.
-Windows 10 also has a free, built-in utility called ‘Xbox Game Bar’ that offers screen recording functionality.
+Windows 10 (and Windows 11) also has a free, built-in utility called ‘Xbox Game Bar’ that offers screen recording functionality.
 You can enable/disable it from Settings > Gaming.